aarenson/PHPCap/docs-md/UserGuide2.md

 | [PhpCapException](https://aarenson.github.io/PHPCap/api/class-IU.PHPCap.PhpCapException.html) | exception class used by PHPCap when an error occurs      |

- Here is a complete example that uses all three of these classes to export the records in the project in CSV format to a file:
+ Here is a complete example that uses all three of these classes to export the records in a REDCap project to a file in CSV (Comma-Separated Values) format:
  ```php
  <?php